shreyanmitra/CandyLLM/README.md

 # llm-wrapper 🍬

 A simple, easy-to-use framework for HuggingFace and OpenAI text-generation models.
+The goal is to eventually integrate other sources as well and create a coherent UI.

 This is a work-in-progress, so pull-requests and issues are welcome!
 We try to keep it as stable as possible though, so people installing this library do not have any problems.